 Liver FAQ: Cost Reimbursement

-Cost reimbursement for donors includes lost wages up to $2,000 per week for up to six weeks, and donation-related costs for travel and lodging (for the donor and a caregiver) and dependent care (for children or adult dependents of the donor) up to a maximum of $5,000.
+Cost reimbursement for donors includes lost wages up to $2,000 per week for up to six weeks ($12,000 maximum) and up to $6,000 for donation-related costs for travel, lodging, and meals (for the donor and a caregiver) and dependent care (for children or adult dependents of the donor) when the donor is away from home during the donation process and when they are home recovering after the donation surgery.
+The maximum reimbursement per donor, per donation, is $18,000.

-Expenses for meals and gas are not covered by Donor Shield.
+Expenses for gas are not covered by Donor Shield.

-All post-donation reimbursements for travel, lodging and dependent care are made via ACH within approximately 10 business days after submission of receipts.
+All post-donation reimbursements for travel, lodging, meals, and dependent care are made via ACH within approximately 10 business days after submission of receipts.
+Reimbursements to the donor are via ACH to U.S. bank accounts that are maintained in the name of the donor.

 Whether a person is a U.S. citizen or a resident alien, in order to lawfully be employed, one MUST have a Social Security Number.
 The SSN allows the National Kidney Registry to be certain that the individual is legally employed and eligible for lost wage reimbursement.
 Additionally, the SSN is required when the NKR distributes tax documents specific to the donor at the end of the year.